Education

 Case in point: AT&T actively blocks most generic link shorteners like bitly, goo.gl, and tinyurl.com.
 If you send SMS campaigns with these generic short links, your messages will be blocked and potentially listed as spam.

 By using a custom domain, you avoid this issue entirely as you have full control over which links are being created on your domain.
+Custom domains are also more trustworthy, which can lead to almost 30% higher click-through rates.

 Whenever you shorten a link using a generic short domain, you're essentially putting yourself at the mercy of the platform that controls the short domain.